Monday, 21 December 2009

 The Lab group brought together all the UK's leading ICT and learning research groups, back in 2003 (i think?) and the presenters all said a few words to camera.
 These have found their way to YouTube.

-Here are my comments (I was still running Ultralab back then)
+Here are my comments (I was still running Ultralab back then - in fact I stepped down from that in January 2004, when this event happened)

 Not quite sure what happened to the lip synch!